angristan/awesome-stars/README.md

 ## Haskell

+- [BrianHicks/nix-script](https://github.com/BrianHicks/nix-script) - write scripts in compiled languages that run in the nix ecosystem, with no separate build step
 - [input-output-hk/cardano-node](https://github.com/input-output-hk/cardano-node) - The core component that is used to participate in a Cardano decentralised blockchain.
 - [honest-technology/api.unverified.email](https://github.com/honest-technology/api.unverified.email) - A service to help with testing of sending the right emails
 - [Xetera/placewaifu](https://github.com/Xetera/placewaifu) - 🎀 An incredibly cute placeholder service